SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

         Figure 5: Open the solution in Visual Studio.

 4. Make sure "Release" build type is selected and build the :code:`ALL_BUILD` project.
-If the "Debug" build type is used instead of "Release" mode, but stick with the debug build type, you will experience a significant performance penalty and may not be able to build language packages that are distributed without development binaries by default (e.g. Python).
+If the "Debug" build type is used instead of "Release" mode, you will experience a significant performance penalty and may not be able to build language packages that are distributed without development binaries by default.

     .. figure:: _static/WindowsInstallationBuildSolution.png
         :align: center